cocos/cocos-docs/en/concepts/scene/node-component.md

 ![node layer gizmo](scene/node-layer-gizmo.png)

-This list can use either engine-exclusive layer attributes or user-defined layer attributes.
-Layer attributes are global and unique, but different nodes can set the same layer attributes so that they are viewed by the same camera.
+The `Layer` property of a node is global and unique, but different nodes can set the same `Layer` property so that they are viewed by the same camera.
+Developers can use the  `Layer` property built-in with the engine, or they can use a custom `Layer` property, which can be set by clicking the **Edit** button in the image below and going to the **Project Settings -> Layers** page.
+Please refer to the [Layer](layer.md) documentation for details.

 ![node layer edit](scene/node-layer-edit.png)